Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Introduction

-In this paper, large-eddy simulations of a NACA0012 airfoil at $\alpha=14^\circ$ and a chord-based Reynolds number of 5000 with an extreme vortex gust encounter of \( G \ge 1\) are considered.
+{This study aims to reveal the transient dynamics of extreme vortex--gust encounters through time-varying modal analysis with an unsteady base state, while providing a low-dimensional characterization of the complex vortex gust--airfoil interaction.
+To this end,} we consider large-eddy simulations of a NACA0012 airfoil at $\alpha=14^\circ$ and a chord-based Reynolds number of 5000 with an extreme vortex gust encounter of \( G \ge 1\).
 The current study reveals time-varying dominant characteristics of the extreme aerodynamics under turbulent wake conditions as transient modes and singular-value dynamics.
 The current paper is organized as follows: the method is described in section \ref{sec:method}; results are presented in section \ref{sec:results}; and conclusions are given in section \ref{sec:conclusion}.